 Types of bike cleats

-Cleats are a must for clipless pedals (unless you get clipless pedals that also work as flats, like the Shimano Clickr).
+Cleats are a must for clipless pedals (unless you get clipless pedals that also work as flats).
 Basically, cleats are small pieces of metal or plastic that attach to the soles of your bike shoes to connect your shoes to your bike pedals.
 The majority of pedals come with cleats, but you can also buy them separately if you need to replace worn ones, or if you want ones that offer more or less float.